 Which students get the best experience?

 The main group of foreigners who have an unsatisfying experience with free Japanese lessons are beginner students.
 Combine a lack of professional teaching experience with non-English-speaking volunteers, and you have a lesson that's confusing and frustrating for beginner students.
 Advanced students will normally find that they do not have any teachers who can properly challenge them.
 Mid-level students are likely the most to enjoy and benefit from these lessons.
-I started taking community lessons at an N3 daily conversation level, so I had no problems with following the class material.
+I started taking community lessons near my place at an N3 daily conversation level, so I had no problems with following the class material.

 My opinion is that volunteer lessons are best for students between N3 and N2 level.
 To make the jump from beginner to N3, I recommend you check out our school Japan Switch, which specializes in beginner lessons.
 We charge 1500 yen for group lessons and 3000 yen for private lessons.

 Complaint 1 : Teachers do not speak English